 We have been posting a lot of interesting stuff on Facebook (Kelleys Island History Museum) as well as on this website.
 But then we realized that not everyone is on Facebook or may not have had time to check out website’s historical postings.

-Thanks to Bill Deubel for donating two great old Kelleys Island telephone books: The Fall of 1935 and summer 1932, each just 6 or 4 pages long plus the covers!
+1932-1935 - Bill Deubel donated two great old Kelleys Island telephone books: The Fall of 1935 and summer 1932, each just 6 or 4 pages long plus the covers!
 Some entries include 3-digit phone numbers for the U. S. Custom House, The Villa, the Telegraph Office, the Sisters of St. Michael's Parish the KIL&T Co.
 Scale House west and the south crusher and everyone who had a telephone.
-You can view the 1935 telephone book HERE.
+You can view the 1935 telephone book.

 ST. PATRICK'S DAY AT KELLEY'S ISLAND - 1890